Your Chapter Board

 Meghan is a lead nurse practitioner in the Heart Center at Children’s Healthcare of Atlanta (CHOA).
 She is a dually certified pediatric nurse practitioner with 18 years of nursing experience.
 Meghan earned her Master of Science in Nursing from Northeastern University and her Bachelor of Science in Nursing from the University of Virginia.
 She began her nurse practitioner career as a cardiac surgery NP in the Boston Children’s Hospital Acute Care Unit, where she cared for both pediatric and adult patients.
 Meghan is passionate about multidisciplinary care and works to ensure patients, families, bedside nurses, consulting services, and support staff are actively included in a patient’s plan of care.
 She has been an active NAPNAP member since 2014 and has attended many NAPNAP conferences.
 Outside of work, Meghan enjoys spending time with her family and is currently training for a half marathon.

-CE Chair: Lady Collins, RN, BSN
+Legislative Chair: Lady Collins, MSN, CPNP-PC

 Lady was born in Colombia and moved to the United States when she was 5 years old.
 She obtained her Bachelor of Science in Nursing from Kennesaw State University (KSU) in 2013.
 While in full-time school at KSU, Collins worked as a patient care tech on an adult step-down unit, working nights.
 As a bilingual registered nurse in a busy pediatric ED for 6.5 years, she saw a significant need for more bilingual providers to bridge the gap in health disparities, such as language barriers.
 She obtained her Master of Science in Nursing from the University of Alabama at Birmingham in August 2020, concentrating on advanced pediatric nursing and forensics.
 Since the fall of 2020, she has served her patient population as a CPNP at La Clinica del Niño PC, doing business as International Pediatric Clinic.
 Continuing education is Collins' passion, as it enables her to better serve as a resource to her colleagues and patients.
 She has been happily married to her college sweetheart for the past 10 years and has two boys, ages 9 and 7, and a 4-year-old girl.